wildlifela/redux-persist-migrate/README.md

-**NOTE**
+## DEPRECATED - This library has been moved
-This library has been moved into the forthcoming [redux-persist v5](https://github.com/rt2zz/redux-persist/tree/v5).
-If you are a new user please start with redux-persist v5 instead.
-See [docs](https://github.com/rt2zz/redux-persist/blob/v5/docs/migrations.md) for more information.
+This library has been moved into [redux-persist v5](https://github.com/rt2zz/redux-persist/tree/v5)

 ---